 Add a kick to any dish with homemade chili powder.

 American chili powder (with an "i") is to Southwestern American cuisine what curry powder is to Indian cuisine.
-Chili powder is an American spice blend made with ground chile peppers and other herbs and spices, and curry powder is also a blend of spices.
+Chili powder is an American spice blend made with ground dried chile peppers and other herbs and spices.
 Like curry powder, the actual blend can vary significantly from producer to producer.
 Both carry some heat, but there the resemblance ends.
 The flavors are very different.

 The best American chili powders have multiple layers of heat and complexity that come from different kinds of chiles.
 It can be used in many recipes, from tacos to barbecue sauces, but it is the core of Chili Con Carne (chili with meat), the classic cowboy chuck wagon trail stew.